Hayespace/Milestone2/README.md

 - Be able to navigate through the whole site smoothly with the five collapsible panels.
 - Understand the purpose of the site upon loading.
 - Play each individual sound using either a mouse, touch pad or computer keyboard.
-- Access two drum libraries, a piano keybard and audio recorder from the device microphone.
+- Access two drum libraries, a piano keybard and audio recorder.
-- Hear the sounds clearly and without lag
+- Hear the sounds clearly and without
+- Record and playback live audio from the devices microphone.
 - The keys and button animations should respond to each click or key stroke.
 - Plug the output into an external speaker for live performance.